kwg58/meteor/readme.md

 * From a browser window, type **http://localhost:3000** and hit enter.
 * You'll see "Welcome to Meteor", a click button, and some links to support and info sites.
 * While this is running, if you change the main.html file in the client folder and save it, the information in the browser window will change automagically.
+* Meteor applications can be deployed to Heroku.

 Also, please include the instructions necessary to...